Thames memories & the exploration of future dust

 The project will finish with a interactive recycling workshop open to the public.
 Science and design students will be then invited to collaborate in the creation of a permanent commemorative object made from all the recycled plastic that will stand as both; a lasting reminder of the origin and true scale of the problem, and as a symbol of London’s determination to lead the way towards a more sustainable future.

 The project is a collaboration between KIng's College London's Department of Geography, students from across the faculties and Artist, Maria Arceo.
-It is supported by the Cultural Institute at King’s.
+It is supported by the university's Culture team.